Kennedy Center machinists OK strike, days after Hollywood crews do the same - ExBulletin

 Andrews disagrees with Local 22’s characterization of the negotiations.
 She told NPR that “center management offered a multi-year contract that included salary and benefit increases.”
 She said: “The only outstanding issue was related to the union’s demand that the work it never did be covered by the parties’ agreement.”

 The possibility of a strike comes just as the shows return to the Kennedy Center.
-The Tony Award-winning musical Hadestown should open next week.
+The Tony Award-winning musical Hadestown is slated to open next week.
 The machinists threaten to derail the opening by “withholding their work and setting up picket lines before the trucks carry sets, lights, cabinet and other production items.”

 Earlier this week, members of the Hollywood production team voted to allow a strike over disputes with studio producers over their hours, pay and working conditions.
-As NPR’s Mandalit del Barco reported60,000 IATSE members in Hollywood and across the country voted overwhelmingly to authorize a strike if necessary.
+As NPR’s Mandalit del Barco reported, 60,000 IATSE members in Hollywood and across the country voted overwhelmingly to authorize a much-needed strike.
 The union is back at the bargaining table this week.
 If called, a strike could effectively put an end to much of the television and film production in the country.

 Unlike Hollywood film and television production, the Kennedy Center is a federal institution.
 Congress’s annual appropriations pay for its upkeep and operation, but most of its funding comes from private sources, donations, and ticket sales.
-However, the Center attracted much criticism when, during the same week he received $ 25 million in pandemic relief funds under President Trump, he then put members of the National Symphony on leave.
+Yet the Center drew much criticism when, in the same week, it received $ 25 million in pandemic relief funds under President Trump, then put members of the Orchestra on leave. national symphonic.
 “The Kennedy Center management team have decided to use the pandemic as an excuse to gut our contract while taking millions of dollars in federal relief just when a large audience is expected to return,” the section president said.
 IATSE Local 22, David McIntyre, in today’s release.

 Sources